jfitzusu/math4610/Midterm/exam_questions_1.md

 7. What are basic conditions for fixed point iteration to converge when searching for the root of a nonlinear function of a single variable.
 How are these conditions related to the iteration function, $$g(x))$$, defined in terms of the original function, $$f$$, defined as the input of a root finding problem?

-A fixed point iteration will converge with the derivitive of g(x) relative to x is less than one for your starting point.
+A fixed point iteration will converge with the derivitive of g(x) relative to x is less than one for your root.
 For this to happen, the funciton must be continusly differnetiable as well.
+This means it's hard to know if your function will actually converge before testing it, making it hard to work with.

 8. State two advantages and two disadvantages of Newton's method for finding roots of nonlinear functions.
 Advantages: